 Tips for living in a teeny-tiny house…with a Baby

 Contrary to what the big baby warehouses and our present culture leads us to believe, babies don’t need much.
-It might take some restraint for the parents-to-be (all those cute things can be so hard to pass up!) but if you have a plan in place, you can bypass all of those cute little extras and only bring in the necessities to your small living space.
+It definitely takes some restraint for the parents-to-be (all those cute things can be so hard to pass up!) but if you have a plan in place, you can bypass all of the extras and only bring in the necessities to your small living space.

-Based on our experience, here are a few of the must haves, bonus items, and things you can live without when living with a baby in a small space.
+Based on our experience, here are a few of the must haves, bonus items, and a few things you really can live without when living with a baby in a small space.

 Must Haves for a Baby

 Bed - Babies do need a place to sleep!
 But, there are options other than a big, fancy crib that converts into a toddler/twin/queen/etc. bed.
 It may take some searching, but using a streamlined approach to bedding will let you keep more livable space.

 A pack ‘n play (playyard) can work great as a baby bed.
 That’s what we did!
 We used this one and it worked perfectly for 18 months.
 It even included a newborn insert and changing area.
 Our baby slept soundly but we could easily pack it up for a house showing or when guests came over.

 Blankets – We had some amazing friends who made beautiful, handcrafted blankets for our son.
 Unfortunately, most of them weren’t used.
 We really just used one to swaddle and one regular blanket.
 That was enough.
 Keep in mind though, that our little space was very comfortable in temperature and our little guy wasn’t a fan of being covered.
 Your circumstance may be different, so keep that in mind.
 You could always use blankets you already have.

 Clothes – Babies don’t need 28 outfits.
 Really, they don’t.
 Of course it’s so hard to pass up these adorable teeny, tiny clothes.
 But, when people tell you babies grow fast…believe them!
 They really do and will be changing sizes before you know it.